 Activities in the preschool classroom include "practical life" (cooking, manners, personal care...), early language and number work, introduction to cultures and geography, art and music activities, Spanish, botany, and zoology.

 The kindergarten year is the culminating year of our preschool program.
-Kindergarten students continue working each morning on their individual lesson plans as well as socializing with and mentoring younger classmates.
-As leaders in the classroom; kindergarteners enjoy privileges that come with being the oldest and most experienced students.
+Kindergarten students continue working each morning on their individual lesson plans, as well as socializing with and mentoring younger classmates.
+As leaders in the classroom, kindergarteners enjoy privileges that come with being the oldest and most experienced students.

 In the afternoons, the kindergarten students follow a curriculum designed especially for them.
-In addition they enjoy field trips, Physical Education, Music, and Spanish.
+In addition, they enjoy field trips, physical education, music, and Spanish.

 Our elementary program provides a challenging learning environment designed to stimulate curiosity and support moral, physical, and intellectual development.

 This warm and exciting educational environment features a hands-on, experimental approach to learning.
 This enables the student to move from simple to complex tasks, and from concrete to abstract ideas, whether in math, science, language or any other area.
-The elementary students continue their Spanish and Music studies along with Physical Education.
+The elementary students continue their Spanish and music studies along with physical education.

-The student leaves the Montessori elementary program with the self-image of a capable learner and contributor, and with an optimistic vision of his or her own future.
+The student leaves the Montessori elementary program with the self-image of a capable learner and contributor and with an optimistic vision of his or her own future.

 The middle school program continues offering the student self-paced studies in language, math, and science, while incorporating group studies such as literature and history.
 Students work on their lesson plans throughout the morning and then have a leisurely lunch followed by a free period.

-Their afternoon time is spent in group studies which include Fine Arts, Physical Education, Music, Spanish, and Community Service.
-At the end of the day the students work together in committee style to care for the classroom, plan field trips, and organize social outings.
+Their afternoon time is spent in group studies which include fine arts, physical education, music, Spanish, and community service.
+At the end of the day, the students work together in committee style to care for the classroom, plan field trips, and organize social outings.

-After school (3:00 - 4:30) various seasonal sports are offered.
+After school (3:00 - 4:30pm) various seasonal sports are offered.
 These may include: bowling, disc golf, and archery.

-The school day officially ends at 3:00, but students who stay for extended hours are cared for by school-day staff and several college students until closing at 5:45.
+The school day officially ends at 3:00pm, but students who stay for extended hours are cared for by school-day staff and several college students until closing at 5:45pm.

-Kindergarten and elementary students also go outside at 2:30 for recess with their friends.
-Students who stay past 4:00 pm can attend Study Hall from 4:00 to 4:45 pm.
+Kindergarten and elementary students also go outside at 2:30pm for recess with their friends.
+Students who stay past 4:00pm can attend Study Hall from 4:00 to 4:45pm.

-Our Studio program offers a variety of after school activities for our students.
-All programs are designed to help busy parents.
+Our Studio Program offers a variety of after school activities.
+Students have many options from which to choose, including swimming lessons, drawing, crafts, computer, chess, sewing, etc. All programs are designed to help busy parents.